The answer to the often-asked question “Can a house be sold while it is in probate in Northern Kentucky Kentucky?” is “Yes.”

 The next step is to have the property appraised.
 But you must make sure the appraiser you choose is a licensed, reputable appraiser.
 The property must sell at a price that is at least 90% of the appraised value, so you need an appraiser who can get it right.

-This is the step where the answer to “Can a house be sold while it is in probate in Greater Cincinnati and Northern Kentucky ?” begins to become a reality.
+This is the step where the answer to “Can a house be sold while it is in probate in Northern Kentucky Kentucky?” begins to become a reality.
 And you’ll start by having your agent list the house on a multiple listing service so that buyers will know it’s a probate sale.

 An interested buyer makes an offer along with a 10% deposit, an offer which you can accept or reject.
 If you do accept it, the offer is then subject to court confirmation.
 You must submit the offer through your probate attorney to the court for confirmation.
 If everyone is in agreement, then a date is set for the sale to be finalized in court.